flix/book/src/calling-methods.md

     println(Math.abs(-123.456f64))
 ```

-## Calling Constructors and Methods with VarArgs

-TBD

 ## When Constructor or Method Resolution Fails

 In some cases the Flix compiler is unable to determine what Java constructor or